explosion/spaCy/website/docs/usage/embeddings-transformers.md

 leading and trailing characters does that more than adequately, as the exact word sequence could be recovered with high accuracy if the initial and trailing characters are predicted accurately.
-With the vectors objective, the pretraining is use the embedding space learned by an algorithm such as [GloVe](https://nlp.stanford.edu/projects/glove/) or [Word2vec](https://code.google.com/archive/p/word2vec/), allowing the model to focus on the contextual modelling we actual care about.
+With the vectors objective, the pretraining uses the embedding space learned by an algorithm such as [GloVe](https://nlp.stanford.edu/projects/glove/) or [Word2vec](https://code.google.com/archive/p/word2vec/), allowing the model to focus on the contextual modelling we actual care about.